 Back to top

-Applicants will be informed of the outcome of his/her application via SMS in about 2 weeks, upon submission of all required supporting documents.
+Applicants will be informed of the outcome of his/her application via SMS in about two weeks, upon submission of all required supporting documents.

 Back to top